IBM/cloudpakforapps-workshop/workshop/exercise-2/README.md

 }
 ```

+You can do this by either running `vi ~/appsody-apps/quote-frontend/package.json` or `nano ~/appsody-apps/quote-frontend/package.json` depending on which editor you prefer.

 The Node.js Express stack installs the package dependencies into the containerized application.
 However it won't do this when the containerized application is already running.
 You must stop the current application by entering `appsody stop` in a separate window, and then re-run `appsody run` to start it back up.

-`Note: You can also pres ctrl+c to kill the appsody run process.`
+`Note: You can also press ctrl+c to kill the appsody run process.`

 Now copy the files from the `quote-frontend` directory in the cloned git repo to your Appsody project, for example: